Skip to main content

 SeasonalFestive

-Half-moon shaped rice cakes filled with sweet fillings like sesame seeds, red bean paste, or chestnuts.
-Traditionally eaten during Chuseok (Korean Thanksgiving).
-The shape represents the full moon, and making songpyeon is a family activity during the holiday.
+Half-moon rice cakes filled with sesame seeds, red bean paste, or chestnuts.
+They're eaten at Chuseok (Korean Thanksgiving), and the shape stands for the full moon.
+Making them is something families do together over the holiday.

 vegetarianveganContains: Sesame (depending on filling)